Waisea try brace gives Stade Francais relegation respite

 Clermont dropped to 10th and now cannot mathematically make the play-offs.

-Lionel Beauxis converted a Baptiste Couilloud try two minutes from time to give Lyon a 27-25 victory at Brive, who remain second from bottom just ahead of Oyonnax who lost 36-21 at Agen.
+Lionel Beauxis converted a Baptiste Couilloud try two minutes from time to give Lyon a 27-25 victory at Brive, who remain second from bottom.

+Until then, the strugglers had been set to move out of the bottom two but instead could find themselves propping up the table if Oyonnax win at Agen later on Saturday.

 Brive scored tries through James Johnstone, Samuel Marques and Seremaia Burotu and led 25-13 with 15 minutes to play but a Liam Gill launch Lyon's victory roll that keeps them in the hunt for a top six finish.